sophiacheong/Mini-App-Sprint/README.md

 Use the coding best practices you learned previously to ensure a clear separation of concerns with well-defined interfaces.

 If you get stuck or are not sure how to proceed, you may look at the [hints file](#hints-multistep-checkout-experience) for this challenge to help you along.

+# Challenge: Connect Four #
+### Basic Requirements ###
+Build a single-page app implementation of the game Connect Four.
+You should:
+  * Use ReactJS for all views and bundle with Webpack
+  * Use Express to serve your app and handle API requests
+  * Implement all the game logic in the client code

+Build your Express app inside __`server.js`__ and your client app inside the client folder.
+Separate your React components into their own files and configure __`webpack-dev`__ to load those components into your client.
+For help configuring Webpack, you may look at the [hints file](#hints-connect-four).

+To satisfy the basic requirements of this challenge, you must detect a win or tie and display an appropriate message.
+Refreshing the page should restart the game.
+Write at least four tests (one test for each of horizontal, vertical, diagonal wins and one for ties) to verify your end-of-game detection logic.
+You may choose to write your tests to run either with node or within the browser.

+Apply a ___minimal___ amount of CSS styling so that your board resembles a Connect Four board.
+Do not spend any significant amount of time (30 min max) on styling: aim for resemblance, not similarity.

+For ease of development, be sure to set Webpack to watch for changes in any of the files it resolves via its entry point, __`app.js`__, so that it recompiles those changes immediately.
+Additionally, be sure to use __`nodemon`__ to watch for changes in __`server.js`__.

+Use the coding best practices you learned previously to ensure a clear separation of concerns with well-defined interfaces.

+If you get stuck or are not sure how to proceed, you may look at the [hints file](#hints-connect-four) for this challenge to help you along.

 # Hints: Tic Tac Toe #
 ## Topics: ##